Welcome to the Kalra Lab

 What is molecular electrobiology ?

-Electromagnetic stimuli interface with biological systems in a variety of ways.
-The absorption of light, an electromagnetic wave, is the crucial first step in photosynthesis.
-Neurons and other excitable cells communicate through electrical signals.
-The migration of birds depends on the presence of magnetic fields.
+Light and electricity interface with living systems in a variety of ways: The absorption of light is the crucial first step in photosynthesis.
+Neurons and other excitable cells communicate through electrical signals along their membranes and at synapses.
+Electron transport in the mitochondrial membrane is an integral part of respiration.